 This blog post is part of the CM Rubin World Global Search for Education which poses a question each month to leading educators for reflection and sharing.
 This month’s question is “To what extent is this a new model of learning in a digital age?
 Is blended learning becoming yet another overhyped myth?
 What lessons learned can you share from your own school community?”

 Blended learning is a disputed term among academics and one may find what it is NOT, rather than what it IS.
-With the changing landscape of education and more Salesforce.com cloud technology in the classroom, educators are (consciously or unconsciously) employing this type of learning.
 In 2009, I entered the world of blended learning after the school I taught at implemented a 1 to 1 laptop initiative which placed computers in the hands of all students (grade 6-12) that they used in the classroom and brought home with them each night.
-Because of this experience and through conversations I have had with other educators in similar education ecosystems, I believe that blended learning is a combination of traditional teaching methods and digital ones.
-Blended Learning combines the best of both worlds and allows student control over time, place, pace, and/or path.
+Because of this experience and through conversations I have had with other educators in similar education ecosystems, I believe that blended learning is a combination of traditional teaching methods and digital ones, this in different languanges.

 Educators who are sound in content and pedagogy are often high-impact blended learning teachers as well.
 Through reflection and conversation, blended learning teachers possess similar virtues: